 Be Prepared To Undergo Questioning

-Rescue centres have various methods of re-homing dogs but most will ask you to fill in a questionnaire and will require at least one home visit.
+Rescue centres have various methods of re-homing dogs but most of the better ones will ask you to fill in a questionnaire and will require at least one home visit.
 Some will not re-home dogs with children or other animals or to people who do not have a garden or who work full-time.
 Some have age limits.
 All centres should want to ensure that they do not have “boomerang” dogs that are returned as unsuitable or worse, passed on elsewhere.
 This can make it difficult for eminently suitable owners who do not live in circumstances that are considered ideal.
 Equally, dogs can be re-homed in a house with a large garden and then are never taken out or live with someone who is at home all day but who pays little attention to the dog for hours on end or who has children that plague and pester the dog with no restrictions.

 If you believe that you do not fit the centre’s criteria but will be an eminently suitable owner, be prepared to argue your case but also be prepared to have to go elsewhere.